Make-School-Courses/MOB-1.2-Introduction-to-iOS-Development/Lessons/11-CollectionViews/README.md

 ## Layout

-Just like UITableview, UICollectionView has a datasource and a delegate.
+Just like `UITableview`, `UICollectionView` has a datasource and a delegate.
 What's different is another concept known as Layout.

 Layout is everything that deals with *where* the content is displayed.<br>
-Each individual item is specified by the UICollectionView layout attributes (bounds, center, frame...)
+Each individual item is specified by the `UICollectionView` layout attributes (bounds, center, frame...)
 These properties are used to define the items in the collection view.

 Layout is immutable.
 If this needs to be changed (ex. change in orientation) we would use the invalidate layout method.
 The good thing of the layout being separated from the content in the UICollectionView is that we can have transitions between layouts with animations.
 The transitioning layouts don't need to know about each other, they just describe how the arrangement is going to be and then the transition occurs.

-UICollectionViewLayout is a class that is meant to be subclassed.
+`UICollectionViewLayout` is a class that is meant to be subclassed.
 There is one provided already called **UICollectionViewFlowLayout**.

 ## Line based design